 Roll out the rested dough as in Step 15 of the recipe above.

-- Cut the rolled out dough into small rectangles (each about 8cm by 10cm).
+- Cut the rolled out dough into rectangles about 12cm by 10cm.

 - Take a rectangle of dough and gently stretch it with cold fingers so it is a few centimetres longer.